JenniferUgo/D-ProjectThree/projectthree.md

 #### **Application Code Setup**

-### We create a ney directory for out To-Do project, using this command:
+### We create a new directory for out To-Do project, using this command:

 >`mkdir Todo`